CI Guidelines¶

 - Do not do at runtime what can be done at buildtime

 - No if-else branching in a Dockerfile.
-If this is needed, create a separate Dockerfile instead
+If this is needed, you probably need a separate Dockerfile instead

 - Naming for a Dockerfile should be